Spacebody/SPN-and-Image-Completion/README.md

 # SPN and Image Completion

-This is the version which I tested on cluster.
+This version is the experimental one that I used on cluster.

-*Sum-product network* (**SPN**) implementation and its application on image completion and gene dataset.
+*Sum-product network* (**SPN**) implementation and its application on image completion.

 ## Content